Engee documentation

 Out[0]:

-When you use analysis commands such as bodeplot for an array of models, the resulting plot shows the response of each model in the array.
-In this way, you can see the range of responses resulting from parameter changes.
+When you use analysis commands such as bodeplot For an array of models, the resulting graph shows the response of each model in the array.
+This way, you can see the range of responses resulting from parameter changes.

-The models from the vector can be combined to produce a MIMO system.
+The models from the vector can be combined and a MIMO system can be obtained.

 Converting an array of systems into a multidimensional system

-We can create a diagonal multidimensional system from the vector of systems using the function append.
-The result is a system with three inputs and three outputs.
+You can create a diagonal multidimensional system from a vector of systems using the function append.
+As a result, we will have a system with three inputs and three outputs.

 In [ ]: